Sokoto Nigeria Travel Guide

 Drugstores are available for basic medications.
 Verify authenticity and expiry dates of purchased drugs.

-Sokoto City maintains relative stability compared to some other parts of The north of Nigeria.
+Sokoto City maintains relative stability compared to some other parts of Northern Nigeria.
 However, crime remains a concern.
 Petty crime, like petty theft and purse snatching, occurs.
 Opportunistic theft is also a risk.

-Never drink tap water.
+Never drink water from the tap.
 Consume only bottled water from reputable brands with sealed caps.
 Alternatively, drink water that is now boiled or chemically treated/filtered.
 Eat hot, freshly cooked food.
 Avoid raw fruits and vegetables unless you can peel them yourself.

 Bottled, boiled, or chemically treated/filtered water.